-On January 30, 2008, QCP obtained financing of \$1,925,000 from the issuance of Civic Facility Revenue Bonds (Special Needs Facilities Pooled Program) by the New York City Industrial Development Agency (NYCIDA).
+On January 30, 2008, QCP obtained financing of \$1,925,000 from the issuance of Civic Facility Revenue Bonds (Special Needs Facilities Pooled Program) by the New York City Industrial Development Agency (NYCIDA) and \$70,000 was paid on July 1, 2018.
 Proceeds were applied to refinance existing loans and to update fixed improvements, machinery, and equipment in the building that houses several day programs and the administrative offices of QCP.
 These bonds are conduit debt securities since they are offered by a governmental entity not for its own use, but for the use of QCP.
 As the conduit debt obligor, QCP is required to make all interest and principal payments as they become due.
 The bonds are publicly held and, therefore, have additional financial reporting requirements.
 The bonds, which require semi-annual principal and interest payments, bear interest at the following rates and are secured by real estate located in Queens, New York.

-Series Principal Civic Facility Revenue Bonds, Series 2009 A-1 (variable interest rates ranging from 5.7% to 6.2%, due July 1, 2033) ¢ 1,855,000 Civic Facility Revenue Bonds, Series 2009 A-2 , 1,633,000 (7.5% interest rate, due and paid July 1, 2018) 70,000
+Series Principal Civic Facility Revenue Bonds, Series 2009 A-1 (variable interest rates ranging from 5.7% to 6.2%, due July 1, 2033) \$ 1,855,000

-At June 30, 2022, \$315,000 remains outstanding, less deferred bond issuance costs of \$15,765.
+At June 30, 2023, \$300,000 remains outstanding, less deferred bond issuance costs of \$14,332.